-Canola oil for deep-frying (I needed about 14 cups (3.5L) of oil to fill my deep fryer)
+- 3.5 L Canola oil for deep-frying (You will needed about 14 cups (3.5L) of oil to fill a deep fryer)

-In a large bowl, whisk together the eggs and the granulated sugar.
-Add the vanilla extract, melted shortening and milk, and whisk until combined.
+- In a large bowl, whisk together the eggs and the granulated sugar.
+Add the vanilla extract, melted butter (or shortening) and milk, and whisk until combined.

 - In a separate bowl, whisk the flour with the ginger and baking powder.
 Pour this mixture of dry ingredients into the bowl with the wet ingredients, and mix everything together with a wooden spoon to form the dough.

 - Cover the bowl with plastic wrap and refrigerate the dough for one hour.

 - Roll out the doughnut dough on a lightly floured surface to ½–¾-inch thickness, then cut out doughnuts with a 2¼-inch doughnut cutter.
 Re-roll the scraps until you have used up all the dough.

 - Preheat the canola oil to 350ºF (180º) in a big pot or deep fryer.